manpagez: man pages & more

 When generating a resource file, you can set the resource ID and

-attributes of the STR# resource by providing
+attributes of the STR# resource by providing /usr/bin/BuildStrings with

-/Developer/Tools/BuildStrings with the appropriate command-line options.
+the appropriate command-line options.

-strings in the same application, for example, error strings and warning
+in the same application, for example, error strings and warning strings.

-header file so there are no conflicts.
+so there are no conflicts.

-The /Developer/Tools/BuildStrings command accepts the following argu-
+The /usr/bin/BuildStrings command accepts the following arguments:

 -header Generate a header file.
 If not provided, default is resource